 Our main office is located in the Heart Plaza, just off Tecumseh Road and Interstate 35 near the Norman Regional HealthPlex.
 A satellite clinic is located in Norman Regional Moore, 700 S. Telephone Rd. in Moore, Oklahoma.
-Other satellite clinics are available in Oklahoma City and Lindsey.
+Other satellite clinics are available in Oklahoma City, Blanchard, Newcastle, Noble, and Lindsay.

 Our physicians are associated with and perform procedures at the Norman Regional HealthPlex, 3300 HealthPlex Parkway.
 The HealthPlex Heart Hospital offers a full continuum of cardiac care services ranging from a nationally accredited Chest Pain Center Emergency Department, to heart catheterization and interventional procedures, to open heart surgery.